Matt Ryan (basketball)

-Matthew Richard Ryan (born April 17, 1997) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA), on a two-way contract with the Iowa Wolves of the NBA G League.
-He played college basketball for Notre Dame, Vanderbilt and Chattanooga.
-He began his pro career in the NBA G League, before signing a two-way contract with the Boston Celtics.
+Matthew Richard Ryan (born April 17, 1997) is an American professional basketball player for Dubai Basketball of the ABA League and the EuroLeague.
+He played college basketball for the Notre Dame Fighting Irish, Vanderbilt Commodores, and Chattanooga Mocs.

 High school career

-Ryan attended Iona Prep where he led the Gaels to a 22–6 record en route to the program’s first Class AA Archdiocesan Championship while averaging 20.0 points, 8.0 rebounds and 5.0 assists per game as a senior while also being named Mr. New York Basketball.
+Ryan attended Iona Preparatory School where he led the Gaels to a 22–6 record en route to the program's first Class AA Archdiocesan Championship while averaging 20 points, eight rebounds, and five assists per game as a senior, while also being named Mr. New York Basketball.
 He was also named a first-team Parade All-American.

 College career

 Ryan began his college career at Notre Dame, where he played sparingly before transferring to Vanderbilt after his sophomore season.
 As a junior, he averaged 8.1 points and 2.7 rebounds per game.
 Following the season, Ryan transferred to Chattanooga.
 As a senior, he had his best season, playing 33 games and averaging 15.4 points, 4.9 rebounds, and 1.9 assists in 30.6 minutes per game, while shooting 42.3 percent from the field, 35.9 percent from three-point range and 87.9 percent from the free-throw line.